MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 Responsive ads automatically adjust to accommodate the sizes and shapes of audience ad formats.
 These ads work best with informative text rather than calls to action.

 > [!NOTE]
-> Not everyone is enabled for Audience campaigns in the Microsoft Audience Network yet.
-If you don't, don't worry.
-It's coming soon.
+> This feature is currently available in the United States, Canada, the United Kingdom, and Australia.
+If you advertise in the United States, Canada, the United Kingdom, or Australia and want to opt in to audience ads, [contact support](https://go.microsoft.com/fwlink?LinkId=398371).

 > [!NOTE]
 > Duplicate responsive ads are allowed in the same ad group.